 How they are faring financially depends a great deal on how prepared they were to lose their paychecks.

 Apparently, some are doing ok, according to another survey that finds slightly more than half of unemployed Americans are performing some sort of home improvement project.
 Many are going the DIY route, but handymen and women and painting and flooring contractors are quite busy as well.

 If you’ve performed home improvements, or are considering doing so, you may want to speak with an insurance agent first to learn if and how these projects will affect your policy.
 Certain renovations will increase the home’s value significantly and, thus, the cost to rebuild it as well.
 Let’s take a look at some of these projects.

 Judging by the enormous spike in U.S. sales and installations of inground pools, you aren’t alone in your desire to add one to your backyard.

-Although they’re pretty to look at, fun to swim in and one of the best ways to cool off on a hot summer day, they’re also considered a liability risk to insurers.
+Although they’re pretty to look at, fun to swim in, and one of the best ways to cool off on a hot summer day, they’ve also been considered a liability risk to insurers.
 Yes, it probably will raise your premium.

-You can mitigate some of the risk by constructing a fence, with a locked gate, around the entire pool.
+You can mitigate some of the risks by constructing a fence, with a locked gate, around the entire pool.

 Speak with your insurance agent before the excavator arrives to get the skinny on what else you can do to keep the cost of your homeowners insurance from skyrocketing.